 How to Make Gazpacho

 Sometimes I’m in the mood for a gazpacho that’s silky and smooth, like my roasted tomato gazpacho.
-However, that version takes a lot more time to prepare.
-When I’m making a classic raw gazpacho, I prefer a lot of texture.
+However, that version takes more time to make since everything needs to be cooked.
+When I’m preparing a more authentic gazpacho recipe with raw ingredients, I prefer a lot of texture.

 A friend once told me she likes to chew on her gazpacho, and I’m the same way.
 Since the ingredients won’t all fit into a food processor or blender at once, I pulse them individually in order to have to total control over the texture of each one.

 I pulse the tomatoes until they’re partially pureed.
 After this step, I transfer the tomatoes into a large bowl, making room for the next ingredient.

 For the red pepper and cucumber, I prefer to leave more texture.
 Mmmmm chewy soup!